Last update on 26th-July-2020

-Regular and effective handwashing in any circumstances is the most effective way of limiting the spread of infections like colds and ‘flu.
-COVID-19 is a close relative of seasonal ‘flu.
+Regular and effective handwashing is the most effective way to limit the spread of COVID-19.

-You and all members of your household should wash your hands especially after being out in public, after blowing your nose, coughing, sneezing and using the bathroom.
+All members of your household should wash their hands, especially after being out in public, after blowing your nose, coughing, sneezing, and using the bathroom.

 Clean and disinfect your home to remove germs.
-You should pay particular attention to frequently touched surfaces, e.g. food preparation areas, tables, desks, doorknobs, light switches, handles, toilets, faucets.
-You should be especially aware of cell phones and computer keyboards.
+Pay particular attention to frequently touched surfaces, e.g., food preparation areas, tables, desks, doorknobs, light switches, handles, toilets, faucets.
+Don’t forget to clean cell phones and computer keyboards!

-What should I do if I think I have COVID-19 or been exposed?
+3. What should I do if I think I have COVID-19?

 In short: –